bitslabsyr/stack/INSTALL.md

 **Project Account Setup**

+TODO - wiki link

+STACK uses "project accounts" to maintain ownership over collection processes.
+A project account can own multiple collection processes that run concurrently. _To learn more about project accounts and STACK configuration, [see the wiki](#)_.

-From the main STACK directory, activate the _setup.py_ script with the following command:
+After cloning the STACK repo to your local machine, move into the main directory and activate the _setup.py_ script:

+    cd stack
     python setup.py

-The setup script initializes the Mongo database with important configuration information, as well as creates the first user account.
+The setup script initializes the Mongo database with important configuration information, as well as creates your user account.
 The script will prompt you for the following information:

 * _Project Name_: A unique account name for your project.
 STACK calls all login accounts "projects" and allows for multiple projects at once.
 * _Password_: A password for your project account.
 * _Description_: A short description for your project account.

-If the script returns a successful execution notice, you will now be able to login to STACK via the web front-end using your project account name and password combination.
+If the script returns a successful execution notice, you will be able to start creating and running collection processes for that account.
+You can rerun the setup.py script to create new accounts.

+**Creating a Collector**

+Each project account can instantiate multiple **collectors** that will scrape data.
+A collector is defined as a singular instance that collects data for a specific set of user-provided terms.
+A project can have multiple collectors running for a given network.

+To create a collector, first run the following command from the main STACK diretcory:

+    python __main__.py db set_collector_detail

+You will then be prompted to provide the following configuration information for the collector:

+* _Project Account Name_ (required): The name of your project account.
+* _Collector Name_ (required): Non-unique name to identify your collector instance.
+* _Language(s)_ (optional): A list of [BCP-47](http://tools.ietf.org/html/bcp47) language codes.
+If this used, the collector will only grab tweets in this language.
+[Learn more here](https://dev.twitter.com/streaming/overview/request-parameters#language) about Twitter language parameters.
+* _Location(s)_ (optional): A list of location coordinates.
+If used, we will collect all geocoded tweets within the location bounding box.
+Bounding boxes must consist of four lat/long pairs.
+[Learn more here](https://dev.twitter.com/streaming/overview/request-parameters#locations) about location formatting for the Twitter API.
+* _Terms_ (optiona): A line item list of terms for the collector to stream.
+* _API_ (required): Three options: track, follow, or none.
+Each collector can stream from one part of Twitter's Streaming API:
+    * **Track**: Collects all mentions (hashtags included) for a given list of terms.
+    * **Follow**: Collects all tweets, retweets, and replies for a given use handle.
+Each term must be a valid Twitter screen name.
+    * **None**: Only choose this option if you have not inputted a terms list and are collecting for a given set of language(s) and/or location(s).
+If you do not track a terms list, make sure you are tracking at least one language or location.
+* _OAuth Information_: Four keys used to authenticate with the Twitter API.
+To get consumer & access tokens, first register your app on [https://dev.twitter.com/apps/new](https://dev.twitter.com/apps/new).
+Navigate to Keys and Access Tokens and click "Create my access token." **NOTE** - Each collector needs to have a unique set of access keys, or else the Streaming API will limit your connection.
+The four keys include:
+    * Consumer Key
+    * Consumer Secret
+    * Access Token
+    * Access Token Secret

+_A note on location tracking_: Location tracking with Twitter is an OR filter.
+We will collect all tweets that match other filters (such as a terms list or a language identifier) OR tweets in the given location.
+Please plan accordingly.

 **Config File**